dschnelldavis/angular2-json-schema-form/README.md

 'angular2-json-schema-form': { main: './dist/index.js', defaultExtension: 'js' },
 ```

-(For a complete example of how to install and use the library, clone the GitHub repository and look at how the library is imported into the example playground.)
+(For a complete example of how to install and use the library with SystemJS, clone the GitHub repository and look at how the library is imported into the example playground.)

 ## Using Angular 2 JSON Schema Form